sillsdev/ptx2pdf/docs/documentation/SideBars.md

 `\Border All None Left`
  is the same as "\Border None Left". "\Border Left" will retain any previously set or inherited values, while adding a Left-hand border.
+`\BorderWidth` measurement
+Default: 0.5
+Define the thickness of the border around the box, measured in pt.

+`\BorderColour` value(0-1) value(0-1) value(0.1)
+`\BorderColor` value(0-1) value(0-1) value(0.1)
+`\BorderColour` x00ff00
+`\BorderColor` x34ff12
+ Default: 0 0 0 (Black)
+The 3 values (0-1) for red, green and blue components of the (optional) border-line around the box Colours are either specified as 3 decimal numbers (0.0-1.0) or as a hexadecimal number.
+In both cases the sequence is Red, Green, Blue.

+`\BorderStyle` option
+* Options: `plain`|`double`
+* Options with plugin: `ornaments`
+* Default: `plain`

+Normal borders are of style `plain`.
+The style `double` is also available, which gives a border that has double-line.
+The `ornaments` plugin provides for more complex ornaments.

+`\BorderFillColour` and `\BorderFillColor`
+Certain border styles have a region or regions that can be filled, e.g. the space between the 2 lines of borderstyle `double`

+`\BorderLineWidth` measurement
+Where relevant (e.g. the `double` and `ornaments` border styles), this determines the thickness of the lines that are used to draw the border.
+Thus in `double` style, there will be two lines of width equal to the specified amount with a gap or filled region (see `\BorderFillColour`), and the *total* width of the border will be `\BorderWidth`.

+`\BorderPadding` measurement
+`\BorderHPadding` measurement
+`\BorderVPadding` measurement
+Default: 0

+This measurement (in points) specifies how much further out the (inside) edge of the border is from from the (outside) of the surrounded item (the nominal coloured box, in the case of side-bars).
+This can be negative in which case the border will overwrite the coloured box (or text margins).

+Horizontal and Vertical padding can be controlled separately.

+## Ending the category

 `\EndCategory`
 Cancels the current category (sets the value to empty).